lisellelogan/the-ghibli-collection/README.md

 Once the user has chosen a film, the app will then prompt the user if they would like to see the list of Studio Ghibli films in which the user would again enter either "yes" or "y" to continue or the user can exit by entering any other key.

 If the user chooses to continue, the app will run again with a series of questions to prompt the user for input.
 If the user chooses to exit, the app will say "Goodbye for now!
-Happy watching!" and display an ascii art of Totoro.
+Happy watching!" and display an ascii art of Totoro (used an Ascii art converter at https://manytools.org/hacker-tools/convert-images-to-ascii-art/).

-## Installation
+## Contributing
-To install this app, go to github to fork and clone this repository.
+Open to contributions, pull requests welcome.
+For any major changes please open an issue first to discuss the changes you would to make.